Skip to Main Content

 Neck pain during pregnancy can arise at any time, but it typically comes about later in the pregnancy when sitting or finding a comfortable sleeping position becomes challenging.
 After delivery, neck pain may start fairly soon as you are performing novel movements and tasks that place a lot of demand on the neck and shoulders.

-The Origin Way: Physical Therapy For Neck And Shoulder Pain
+The Origin Way: Physical Therapy for Neck and Shoulder Pain

 When looking at the head, neck, and shoulders, we look at your posture and positioning in its entirety.
 How are you sleeping?
 What is your work set up?
 What does the curve in your low back look like?
 We address any movement, position, or body part that could be affecting how your neck and shoulder move.